University of Saint Joseph, Syria

 Title: Orofacial Granuloma: Updates

-Amirah Alnour has her expertise in evaluation and passion for improving health and wellbeing.
-She has built this path after years of experience in research, evaluation, teaching, and administration both in hospital and education institutions.
-In addition to her specialization in oral pathology at Damascus university, she has finished her diploma in oral medicine at the University of Saint Joseph in Beirut, Lebanon.
-Meanwhile, she is certified in medical education after finishing the master's program.
+Amirah Alnour has her expertise in evaluation and passion in improving the health and wellbeing..
+She has built this path after years of experience in research, evaluation, teaching and administration both in hospital and education institutions.
+In addition to her specialization in oral pathology in Damascus university, she has finished her diploma in oral medicine in university of Saint Joseph in Beirut, Lebanon.
+Meanwhile, she is certified in medical education after finishing the master program.

 Statement of the Problem: When confronted with non-infectious granulomatous inflammation from the oral cavity, as pathologists it is important to relay information to the clinician to ensure appropriate testing is performed to rule out various causes of OFG

 Findings: Crohn disease should be considered if abnormalities in hemoglobin, serum iron, transferrin or ferritin, Vitamin B12/folate are identified.
 GI endoscopy to evaluate for bowel involvement may be considered.
 Abnormal erythrocyte sedimentation rate or C-reactive protein studies can be seen in Fig. 5 a Low power magnification of Crohn disease.
 There are numerous similarities to idiopathic orofacial granulomatosis including epithelial hyperplasia, stromal edema and loosely formed granulomas with mixed inflammation.